Family Seiberg-Witten equation on Kahler surface and $\pi_i(\Symp)$ on multiple-point blow ups of Calabi-Yau surfaces: Preliminary knowledge in Kahler geometry and symplectic geometry

 \subsection{Ample cone and Kahler cone}

 In this section, let $X$ be a smooth closed complex manifold. \begin{defi} A line bundle $L$ over $X$ is called $\textbf{very ample}$ if it has enough sections to give a closed immersion (or, embedding) And in this case, $f^*H=L$.
 Here, $H$ is the hyperplane line bundle of $\mathbb{CP}^N$.
 A line bundle $L$ is $\textbf{ample}$ if some positive power of $L$ is very ample. \end{defi} \begin{defi} For a complex surface $M$, its ample cone $\mathcal{C}_A$ is defined to be the cone in $H^2(X;\mathbb{Z})\otimes\mathbb{R}$ spanned by ample divisors. \end{defi} There is a criterion for ample cones on projective surfaces. \begin{thm} (Nakai-Moishezon) For a smooth projective surface $X$, if $D$ is a divisor on $X$ satisfying $\langle D, D\rangle >0$ and $\langle D,C\rangle >0$ for all curves on $X$, then $D$ is ample.
 In particular, ampleness depends only on the numerical equivalence class of $D$. \end{thm} From the definition of ample line bundle, we can see that for any rational point $\kappa\in\mathcal{C}_A$, there is a Kahler form $f^*\omega_{FS}$ in $\kappa$(pull back of Fubini-Study form).
-And since Kahler cone is open, we know that any point in the ample cone can be represented by a Kahler form which is compatible with some complex structure on $X$. \begin{lem} (\cite{Buchdahl1999},\cite{LatschevMcduffSchlenk2013}) Let (X,J) be a compact complex surface.
+This provides us a method determining Kahler classes of a complex surface. \begin{lem} (\cite{Buchdahl1999},\cite{LatschevMcduffSchlenk2013}) Let (X,J) be a compact complex surface.
 A cohomology class $\alpha$ in $H^{1,1}(X;R)$ admits a Kahler representative compatible with the complex structure $J$ if for some positive closed $(1,1)-$form $\rho$ on X and $\alpha$ is in the ample cone. \end{lem}